kubeflow/website/content/en/docs/distributions/ibm/deploy/install-kubeflow-on-iks.md

 If you're experiencing issues during the installation because of conflicts on your Kubeflow deployment, you can [uninstall Kubeflow](/docs/ibm/deploy/uninstall-kubeflow) and install it again.

-### Single user
+## Single user

+For single user installation we can either use `kfctl` or `kustomize` + `kubectl`

+### Using kfctl

 Run the following commands to set up and deploy Kubeflow for a single user without any authentication.

-**Note**: By default, Kubeflow deployment on IBM Cloud uses the [Kubeflow pipeline with the Tekton backend](https://github.com/kubeflow/kfp-tekton#kubeflow-pipelines-with-tekton).
+> **Note**: By default, Kubeflow deployment on IBM Cloud uses the [Kubeflow pipeline with the Tekton backend](https://github.com/kubeflow/kfp-tekton#kubeflow-pipelines-with-tekton).
-If you want to use the Kubeflow pipeline with the Argo backend, modify and uncomment the `argo` and `kfp-argo` applications inside the `kfctl_ibm.yaml` below and remove the `kfp-tekton` applications.
+If you want to use the Kubeflow pipeline with the Argo backend, modify and uncomment the `kfp-argo` applications inside the `kfctl_ibm.yaml` below and remove the `kfp-tekton` applications.

 ```shell